hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `instance_group_urls` - List of instance group URLs which have been assigned to the cluster.

+* `maintenance_policy.daily_maintenance_window.duration` - Duration of the time window, automatically chosen to be smallest possible in the given scenario.
+    Duration will be in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format "PTnHnMnS".

 * `master_auth.0.client_certificate` - Base64 encoded public certificate
     used by clients to authenticate to the cluster endpoint.